FirebirdSQL/jaybird/devdoc/jdp/jdp-2019-03-time-zone-support.md

 8. Automatically set session time zone to JVM default on connect.

-    Setting it will lead to more correct behaviour between values set from Jaybird and values assigned using `LOCALTIMESTAMP` and other conversions.
+    Setting the session time zone to the JVM default will lead to more correct behaviour between values set from Jaybird and values assigned using `LOCALTIMESTAMP` and other conversions.
 It will also closer align to JDBC expectations surrounding time.

     For example consider Firebird server at UTC+2, and Java application at UTC+1, in Jaybird 3, use of `LOCALTIMESTAMP` returning a value of 13:00 (at